-After a brief hiatus to focus on more serious fare in the form of The Colour Purple, Empire of the Sun and Always, a third instalment was always going to be an irresistible draw for Spielberg, Lucas, Ford, and an audience hungry for more.
-Troubled by the response to the darker tone of their second movie, there was a concerted effort to go back-to-basics, and, following a number of rewrites that would take our Fedora-adorned fellow through haunted mansions, pygmies, games of chess involving kidnapped human beings and monkey kings, they settled on a script by ‘Innerspace’ scribe Jeffrey Boam.
+After a brief hiatus to focus on more serious fare in the form of The Colour Purple, Empire of the Sun and Always, a third instalment was always going to be an irresistible draw for Spielberg, Lucas and an audience hungry for more.
+Troubled by the response to the darker tone of the second instalment, there was a concerted effort to go back-to-basics, and, following a number of rewrites that would take our Fedora-adorned adventurer through haunted mansions, pygmies and monkey kings, they settled on a screenplay by Innerspace scribe Jeffrey Boam.

-For their third feature, George Lucas had already decided on The Holy Grail as a replacement for the Ark of The Covenant, but it was Boam who suggested against making it the focal point of the entire film.
-He believed that to conclude a successful trilogy – and Lucas had always envisaged this as a three film affair – in the right way, there had to be some form of closure, and making the relationship between Indiana central to the film would allow them to achieve as much whilst giving the movie an emotional grounding.
+For their third feature, Lucas had already decided on The Holy Grail as a replacement for the Ark of The Covenant, but it was Boam who suggested against making it the focal point of the entire movie.
+He believed that to conclude a successful trilogy in the right way, there had to be some form of closure, and making the relationship between Indiana and his father central to the film would allow them to achieve as much.

-By making this third instalment a family affair, Spielberg was able to create a truly magnificent opening scene.
-Both Spielberg and Ford had been ‘Life Scouts’ and it only seemed natural that an adventurous archaeologist would gain some of his early life experience from such an establishment, and by showing us a young Indiana, it allowed Spielberg to explore some of the characteristics that would eventually ‘make the man’.
+By making this third instalment a family affair, Spielberg was able to create a truly magnificent opening sequence.
+Both Spielberg and Ford had been ‘Life Scouts’, and it seemed only natural that an adventurous archaeologist would gain some of his early life experience from such an establishment.
+By showing us a young Indiana, it allowed Spielberg to explore some of the characteristics that would eventually ‘make the man’.
 The sequence succinctly shows us how Indy obtained his scar, his fear of snakes, his whip and, most importantly for such an iconic character, his swagger, outfit and fedora.
-As an action sequence it is up there with anything else in the series, but as a vehicle for characterisation it is truly astounding, and also allows us a glimpse of the boy’s father, whose attitude towards Indy is that he is a distraction in his pursuit of religious artifacts.
+As an action sequence it is up there with anything else in the series, but as a vehicle for characterisation it is truly astounding, allowing us also a first glimpse of the boy’s disapproving father.

-As an aside you have to tip your Fedora to River Phoenix, who is remarkable in this opening scene, and perfectly believable as a young Indy.
-Ford reportedly persuaded Spielberg to give Phoenix the role having already worked with him on The Mosquito Coast, proclaiming that, from all those who had auditioned, he was the one who most resembled him as a kid, and it is easy to see why: Phoenix had the same mannerisms, and his delivery of lines such as “Everyone’s lost but me” conveyed the same charming arrogance that first endeared us to Ford.
+As an aside, you have to tip your Fedora to River Phoenix, who is remarkable in this opening scene, and perfectly believable as a young Indy.
+Ford reportedly persuaded Spielberg to give Phoenix the role having already worked with him on The Mosquito Coast, proclaiming that, from all those who had auditioned, he was the one who most resembled him as a kid, and it is easy to see why.
+Phoenix had the same mannerisms, and his delivery of lines such as “Everyone’s lost but me” conveyed the same charming arrogance that first endeared us to Ford.
 If it had not been for his untimely death, I wonder whether the temptation would have been there to bring Phoenix back for a feature-length ‘Young Indiana’ film.
-Tragically, we’ll never know.
+Tragically, this is something we will never know.

-We know that Indy would do anything to prevent the Grail falling into the hands of the Nazis, and the easiest way to do that is to refuse to get it for them, but after Henry is shot with so much unresolved, the only thing that can save him is the Grail, the giver of everlasting life, and we’re firmly back in the scary, religious territory that inspired the iconic melting head climax to ‘Raiders’, and once again Spielberg doesn’t shy away from the macabre with his conclusion to ‘The Last Crusade’.
-For one thing, there is the fairly graphic decapitation as a severed head rolls down some stairs to land by two headless bodies, while an impressive impressive special effects sequence sees duplicitous villain Donovan age a hundred years in a matter of seconds.
+We know that Indy would do anything to prevent the Grail falling into the hands of the Nazis, and the easiest way to do that is to refuse to get it for them, but after Henry is shot with so much unresolved, the only thing that can save him is the Grail, the giver of everlasting life, and we’re firmly back in the kind of scary, religious territory that inspired the iconic melting head climax to ‘Raiders’, and once again Spielberg doesn’t shy away from the macabre.
+For one thing, there is the fairly graphic moment in which a severed head rolls down some stairs to land by two decapitated bodies, while an impressive special effects sequence sees duplicitous villain Donovan age a hundred years in a matter of seconds.

-Indy’s successful negotiations for the Grail contrasts an opening of sheer action, and the rebellious, swashbuckling heroism that gets him through.
-Here it is the wisdom of age that wins the race, and so concludes the journey of a young boy with a lot to learn, to a man who finally gains the respect and admiration of a hard-to-please father, who himself realises that what really matters is his son “Indiana…let it go”, he says as the Grail is swallowed up by the earth, perhaps learning from his own stubborn ways.
+Indy’s successful negotiations for the Grail contrast with an opening of sheer action, and the rebellious, swashbuckling heroism that gets our hero through.
+Here it is the wisdom of age that wins the race, and so concludes the journey of a young boy with a lot to learn, who then grows to be a man, finally gaining the respect and admiration of a hard-to-please father, who himself finally realises that what really matters is his son.
+“Indiana…let it go”, he says as the Grail is swallowed up by the earth, perhaps learning from his own stubborn ways.

-In true Indy fashion, the movie would end on a lighter note, however, with the revelation that it was in fact the family dog who was named Indiana, and that our hero’s name is in fact Henry.
-I’ve always founding this fitting in regards to a moment in ‘Raiders’ when Marion says “See you later…Indiana Jones” with an intonation that puts his name in quotation marks, mocking him over his assumed identity.
-A genuinely touching and emotionally satisfying conclusion.
+In true Indy fashion, the original trilogy would end on a lighter note, with the revelation that it was in fact the family dog who was named Indiana, and that our hero’s name is in fact Henry.
+I’ve always related this to a moment in ‘Raiders’ when Marion says “See you later…Indiana Jones” with an intonation that puts his name in quotation marks, mocking him over his assumed identity.
+It all makes for a genuinely touching and emotionally satisfying conclusion.

 And so ends our journey with one of the great iconic characters of the VHS era.
-So many of us lived and breathed those films throughout our childhoods, running away from boulders, cracking imaginary whips and reciting the endlessly quotable dialogue in the school playground.
-With only one TV in the house and with VHS as the only equivalent to ‘on demand’, it was our imaginations that we turned to, acting out events with our friends or in our heads as fantasy, something that the multi-channel, on-demand kids of today have been sadly deprived of.
-Of course, it helped that what we have here are three near-perfectly crafted films made by adults who are kids at heart, something we and generations to come will inevitably pass on to our own children.
+So many of us lived and breathed those movies throughout our childhood, running away from boulders, cracking imaginary whips and reciting the endlessly quotable dialogue in the school playground.
+With only one TV in the house and with VHS as the only equivalent to ‘on demand’, it was our imaginations that we invariably turned to, acting out events with our friends or in our heads as fantasy, something that the multi-channel, on-demand kids of today have been sadly deprived of.
+Of course, it helped that what we have here are three near-perfect films made by adults who are kids at heart, something we and generations to come will inevitably pass on to our own children.

 I think that perhaps Indy’s nemesis Belloq said it best… “We are simply passing through history but this…this IS history”.